-Appraisals are important for every real estate investor, even for buyers paying all cash, and for sellers to accurately determine a property listing price.
+Appraisals are important for every new home buyer and real estate investor, even for buyers paying all cash, and for sellers to accurately determine a property listing price.

 A home appraisal conducted by a licensed, third-party professional provides an unbiased opinion of what a property is worth for all parties involved in a real estate transaction.

 With the possible exception of a streamlined no-appraisal refinance loan, nearly every loan application requires an appraisal as part of the underwriting process.

 In some cases, the mortgage lender may use an automated valuation model (AVM) to determine a home's market value.
 AVM appraisals are a type of artificial intelligence (AI) that determine real estate values by analyzing listing and sales activity, along with market trends, then applying that data to determine the value of a specific property.